 Tomorrow's racing Tips: Sam Turner's duo of best bets for Tuesday

-Betfair tipster Sam Turner returns with two selections for Downpatrick and Killarney on Tuesday...
+Fresh from a well-backed 3/1 winner on Monday, Betfair tipster Sam Turner returns with two selections for Lingfield and Ballinrobe on Tuesday...

 -